nodules/luster/README.md

         // number of workers' groups; each group will
         // have its own port number (port + group number) groups : 2
     },

-    debug : {
-        // debug port for first worker; each following will
-        // use previous worker port + 1
-        //
-        // deprecated: this option doesn't work with Node.js 0.12+
-        // and might be removed in future major versions port : 5010
-    },

     // extensions to load